-My classic Gateau Basque recipe is made with a crisp, buttery crust and a silky, creamy pastry cream filling.
-You’ll find two variations of this delicious cake recipe, one made with a rich layer of pastry cream and the original version made with black cherry jam.
+My classic Gateau Basque recipe has a crisp, buttery crust and a silky, creamy pastry cream filling.
+You’ll find two variations of this delicious cake recipe: one with a rich layer of pastry cream and the original version with black cherry jam.
 I love pastry cream, so that’s the version I usually make.

-This traditional cake comes from the French Basque country, but the first time I tasted this Basque recipe was on a trip through the Basque region of northern Spain.
+This traditional cake comes from the French Basque Country, but I first tasted it on a trip through the Basque region of northern Spain.
 And I have to admit, it was love at first bite.

 Over the years, I’ve made this delicious Gateau Basque cake recipe for dinner parties, game day celebrations, and just to treat my friends and family.
 My Basque cake is the perfect dessert for any occasion!

-My Basque cake is made with a sweet cookie-like pie crust stuffed with a creamy layer of vanilla pastry cream filling.
+I make my Basque cake with a sweet, cookie-like pie crust and a creamy layer of vanilla pastry cream.
 It truly is a delicious, unique dessert that your whole family will love.

 Another favorite dessert from the Basque region of Spain is my Burnt Cheesecake.
 And if you love pastry cream desserts, make sure to try my Bee Sting Cake and Boston Cream Pie.